So you've just debuted a brand new game show

 - The home sweepstakes on Cullen's show had a standard spiel when the third version of it became the standard: Write your name, along with a residence address and your estimate on [the prizes] on a postcard and mail it to [theme name of] Sweepstakes, The Price Is Right, post office box xxx, New York City, N.Y., 100xx.
 Entries must be in our hands no later than midnight on [date specified].
 Cards are selected at random, and on the telecast of [date specified], five lucky people will have their cards drawn with the winner being the first person with the exact price.
 If none of the five cards has the exact price, then the winner will be the first card whose estimate is closest to the actual retail price without going over.
 Anyone associated with The Price Is Right and anyone who has been a contestant before are not eligible.
 Mail handling for the sweepstakes is under the supervision of an independent organization and the decision of the judges is final.

-- Trashed: Parodied, as the announcer would read the rules to the Bonus Round at an incomprehensibly fast speed while the complete legal version scrolled up the screen at an even faster rate.
+- Trashed parodied this, as the announcer would read the rules to the Bonus Round at an incomprehensibly fast speed while the complete legal version scrolled up the screen at an even faster rate.

 - Averted very often on University Challenge, where Paxman will say something like "you can probably all recite the rules better than I can, so let's just get on with it".